TheCSharpAcademy/CodeReviews.Console.HabitTracker/HabitTracker.pcjb/README.md

 e
 ```

-If you select 'e' for edit, you can modify the date and teh quantity on the next screen:
+If you select 'e' for edit, you can modify the date and the quantity on the next screen:
 ```
 Edit log entry for habit 'Drink Water':
 ID      : 3